 The idea I had about what it meant for my son to want to play video games all the time or what it meant when my daughter really did want to be taking classes and keep one foot in the structured learning world when I really wanted to be full-scale unschooling.

 The thing that makes it easier is when I take all of the things that I learned from listening to your podcast and the things that I read which is: giving space, seeing what’s really needed, not trying to rush in and control it, and trusting.
 That stuff is never about the thing, it’s always about how you approach it.

 PAM: I was wondering, what did you end up finding to be the most challenging aspect of moving to unschooling?

-JAN: I think at the beginning it is that fear.
-That kind of, nobody else is doing this, am I just lazy or stupid, am I letting them down, am I going to miss some essential skill or fact that they need in life by kind of just, you know, winging it and doing it on the hoof.
+JAN: I think at the beginning, it is that fear that nobody else is doing this.
+Am I just lazy or stupid?
+Am I letting them down?
+Am I going to miss some essential skill or fact that they need in life by just winging it and doing it on the hoof?

 I think once we were over that initial thing, the biggest challenge probably became just keeping up with them.
 Because four children with all of that enthusiasm, it’s just kind of like, can I just kind of run and keep running and keep running with this!
 And also the parents have to find various ways of making a living and holding body and soul together.
 So just that sheer struggling aspect.
 But again, all parents have that.
 There isn’t really an easy form of parenting.

 It’s just the choices that we make and I thought this was a good choice.
 But yeah, getting over the fear and not getting overwhelmed I think are the biggest challenges.